Murder of Yingying Zhang: Search efforts

-The University of Illinois Police Department and Urbana Police Department worked with FBI agents to locate Zhang, offering a reward of US$10,000 for information leading to her location.
+The University of Illinois Police Department and Urbana Police Department worked with FBI agents to locate Zhang, offering a reward of $10,000 for information leading to her location.
 The university's large Chinese student population helped coordinate search efforts on and around campus.
 On June 17, Zhang's father, a paternal aunt (her father's sister-in-law), and her boyfriend arrived in Champaign to confer with authorities and to aid in the search.
 On June 19, the University of Illinois in conjunction with Champaign County Crime Stoppers, announced a reward of $40,000 for information leading to the arrest of the individual or individuals responsible for the apparent kidnapping of Zhang.
-This reward is the largest offered in the 31-year history of the Champaign Crime Stoppers organization.
+This reward was, at the time, the largest offered in the 31-year history of the Champaign Crime Stoppers organization.
 On July 14 the reward was increased to $50,000.
 Zhang's family said they would not leave the country until she was found.
 On August 19, Zhang's mother and younger brother also flew to the United States.

-Several citizens had reported seeing an Asian woman matching Zhang's description in Salem, Illinois on June 16.
+Several citizens had reported seeing an Asian woman matching Zhang's description in Salem, Illinois, on June 16.
 Zhang's family traveled to Salem to follow possible leads and the FBI investigated the reports, but it was later determined that the woman was not Zhang.

 The university announced that they planned to install additional, high-definition, security cameras throughout the campus.

 Investigation

 Investigators were unable to discern the license plate number of the vehicle from security camera footage.
 However, they determined that there were 18 four-door Saturn Astras registered to owners in the Champaign County area.
 One of these vehicles was registered to Brendt Allen Christensen, a Champaign resident.
-Christensen, born June 30, 1989, is a former Ph.D. student at the University of Illinois.
+Christensen, born 1989, is a former Ph.D. student at the University of Illinois.
 He graduated from the University of Wisconsin-Madison in 2013 with a bachelor's degree in math and physics and graduated with a master's degree in physics from the University of Illinois Urbana-Champaign in May 2017.
-Christensen married in March 2011, and started graduate school in 2013.
-At the time of Zhang's murder, Christensen was in an open marriage, while also dating a girlfriend.
-His wife was out of town the weekend of the murder.
+Christensen married in March 2011, but at the time of Zhang's murder, Christensen and his wife were in an open marriage, with both of them dating other people.

 Investigators interviewed Christensen on June 12, 2017, and inspected his car.
 When questioned, Christensen reportedly claimed that he did not remember what he was doing at the time of Zhang's disappearance.
 He later told investigators that he may have been sleeping, or at home playing video games.

 On June 14, investigators reviewed the surveillance video footage and observed that the car's sunroof was similar to the one on Christensen's car.
 They also noted that the car in the video had a cracked hubcap and, upon reinspecting Christensen's car, found that it had a cracked hubcap.
 They concluded that the car in the footage belonged to Christensen.